taiebswe/holbertonschool-validation_jona/module2_task5/README.md

 - stop: Stop the application with the command kill XXXXX where XXXXX is the Process ID of the application.
 For instance: kill "$(pgrep awesome-api)".

+- post: Create a new blog post whose filename and title come from the environment variables POST_TITLE and POST_NAME

 - clean: Stop the application.
 Delete the binary awesome-api and the log file awesome-api.log

 - test: You want to test it to ensure that it behaves as expected.